clear-code/pikzie/README.rst

                         By default, the directory contains the test runner script (run-test.py) will be used.

---ignore-direcotry=DIRECOTRY Don't load tests under DIRECTORY.
+--ignore-directory=DIRECTORY Don't load tests under DIRECTORY.
 This
                              option can be specified multiple times.

                              Default: .svn, CVS, .git, .test-result